Mitigram/gh-action-mattermost/README.md

 [![No Maintenance Intended](http://unmaintained.tech/badge.svg)](http://unmaintained.tech/)

-**DEPRECATED** This repository is now in archive mode as Mitigram has stopped using Mattermost.
+**⛔️DEPRECATED⛔️** This repository is now in archive mode as Mitigram has stopped using Mattermost.
 You may get some voluntary support through this friendly [fork].

 This implements a curl/sh-based action to send Mattermost notifications.
 The action provides for access to most of the parameters supported by incoming